wyxos/nova/README.md

 While aiming to make NOVA versatile, there are currently no plans for developing a native mobile app, focusing instead on ensuring broad access through a hybrid approach.

 ## Support
-Your feedback and suggestions are welcome.
-While the source code of NOVA is not publicly available, I am keen to hear your ideas for features or improvements.
-If you encounter any issues or have feature requests, please reach out through the issue tracker associated with the download platform.
+Your feedback and suggestions are most welcome.
+While the source code of NOVA is not publicly available, your ideas for features or improvements are important.
+Please reach out through the issue tracker for any issues or feature requests.

-While NOVA is freely available as freeware, its development is fueled by the passion for creating a versatile and user-friendly media solution.
-Maintaining and expanding NOVA takes considerable time and effort.
-If you find NOVA useful and would like to support its ongoing development, contributions are greatly appreciated.
+NOVA is a freeware, developed out of a passion to create a versatile media solution.
+The development takes significant time and effort.
+If you find NOVA useful and wish to support its continued development, contributions are appreciated.

-You can support NOVA through the following channels:
+You can support NOVA through these channels:

-Patreon: Join our Patreon community and get involved with NOVA's development journey.
-Your support on Patreon helps sustain long-term improvements and feature expansions.
-[Become a Patron](https://www.patreon.com/wyxos)

-PayPal Subscription: Prefer a one-time contribution?
-You can support NOVA directly through PayPal.
-Every bit helps in keeping the project alive and kicking.
-[Support NOVA on PayPal](https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-26T09192G3624650VMXHO6OA)
+- **GitHub Sponsorship**: Click the "Sponsor" button at the top of the GitHub repository to contribute.

+- **Patreon**: [Become a Patron](https://www.patreon.com/wyxos) to join the community and support long-term development.

+- **PayPal**: For one-time contributions, [support NOVA on PayPal](https://paypal.me/jjaulimsing?country.x=MU&locale.x=en_US).
+For recurring contributions, [subscribe on PayPal](https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-26T09192G3624650VMXHO6OA).

-Your support, whether through feedback, suggestions, or contributions, is invaluable.
-It not only helps improve NOVA but also motivates ongoing development.
+Your support, through feedback, suggestions, or contributions, is invaluable.
 Thank you for considering supporting NOVA!

 ## Acknowledgments